-This is easily the BEST snickerdoodle recipe.
+This is easily the BEST recipe for Maple Snickerdoodles.
 They are soft, thick, slightly chewy, and full of that sweet cinnamon flavor.
 The addition of maple is so delicious and should honestly just be in every snickerdoodle recipe from here on out.
+It also helps make the perfect chewy snickerdoodle cookie.
 Trust me when I say that these are an absolute crowd pleaser!

 What makes the perfect snickerdoodle recipe?